diremu/portfolio-website/README.md

 - Navbar bug: when clicked shows on other widths
 - Fix Cards Overlapping issue
 - Download image for  inspiration
-- Remove the milestones and progress card
+- Remove the milestones and progress card ..
+- Replace the triple lines button with an svg